-- Omega–3 fats are a particular type of polyunsaturated fat, usually found in oily fish that can help protect heart health.
-The Eatwell Plate recommends we eat 2 portions of oily fish (fresh tuna, fresh or tinned salmon, sardines, pilchards and mackerel) each week.
+- Omega–3 fats are a polyunsaturated fat, usually found in oily fish that can help protect heart health.
+The Eatwell Plate recommends we eat two portions of oily fish (fresh tuna, fresh or tinned salmon, sardines, pilchards and mackerel) each week.

 Too much saturated fat can increase the amount of cholesterol in the blood, which can increase the risk of developing coronary heart disease, so you should limit the amount of foods that you eat which contain saturated fat.
 Look for foods with ‘traffic light’ labelling that tells you how much of the fat in the product is from saturates.

 Saturated fat comes from foods such as:

 - Butter, lard and ghee (oil made from butter)

 - Fatty meats and meat products, such as sausages and pies

 - Full fat milk